Lacrymology/states/tightvncserver/doc/pillar.rst

 tightvncserver:wm
 ~~~~~~~~~~~~~~~~~

-Name of window manager, That run by VNC server.
+Name of window manager, That run by :doc:`index`.
-Currently we only support fluxbox.
+Currently we only support ``fluxbox``.

 Default: ``fluxbox``.

 tightvncserver:user
 ~~~~~~~~~~~~~~~~~~~

-Name of user who run VNC service.
+Name of user who run :doc:`index`.

 Default: ``vnc``.

 tightvncserver:user_passwd
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Password of VNC user.
+Password of :doc:`index` user.

 Default: random.

 tightvncserver:sudo
 ~~~~~~~~~~~~~~~~~~~

-VNC user is a sudoer?
+:doc:`index` user is a sudoer?

 Default: ``False``.

 tightvncserver:resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Screen resolution that show in VNC viewer when access to VNC server.
+Screen resolution that show in VNC viewer when access to :doc:`index`.

 Default: ``1024x768``.